Gluten and the Gut Brain Connection

 Note: the change in diet will likely cause the candida to start dying off which is a good thing, but as this happens you will likely notice physical and behavioral issues arise in your child.
 Transitioning the diet to eliminate the bad foods is a slow process for many, also because of the opiate addiction, so take your time.
 Additionally, if your child has PANS, then they have obsessive compulsive disorder (OCD) which contributes to picky eating.

 Natural Allergy Desensitization is a simple way to test for and remove the allergic reaction your body may be having to gluten.
-See my Natural Allergy Elimination Guide for more information.
+Learn more about Natural Allergy Elimination.

-You can find already prepared Keto cookies to purchase here.
+You can find already prepared healthy, gluten free Keto cookies to purchase here.

 Pin It on Pinterest